kartoza/IGRAC-GGIS/README.md

 cd IGRAC-GGIS/deployment
 make build
 make up
+make collectstatic
 ```

-The mapstore frontend will be available at `http://localhost/`
+The web will be available at `http://localhost/`

 To stop containers:
 ```